 Software Security & the BSIMM

 One day when I was still working on the book Software Security, I was designing the cover in the kitchen.
-My wife saw me dragging cowboy hats onto a yin/yang and asked me what I was doing.
+My wife at the time saw me dragging cowboy hats onto a yin/yang and asked me what I was doing.
 I told her I was making some art for the cover of a book I was working on.
 She declared the idea “way too geeky” which translated to “probably just geeky enough” in my mind.
 Ever since the publication of Software Security in 2006, I have been using the cowboy hats image as my personal logo.